 j) And Finally, Publish!

-With this simple process, it will take you a considerably less amount of time to get published.
+With this simple process, it will take you considerably less amount of time to get published.
 You will also certainly avoid the hassle and frustration of the conventional publishing cycle.
 With the potential for becoming a successful author and having an audience, it’s an opportunity with close to no risk in giving it a try.
 If you find yourself still requiring some help, there are expert ebook writers ready to be of assistance, facilitating your transition from a writer to a published author.

 A reader, writer, and Sr. Editor by vocation, Rob Davis is a master of his craft.
 He guides his team of eBook writers with zeal and enthusiasm to ensure each eBook they deliver is the best in its niche.
 Rob realizes the responsibility he has in taking client ideas and providing that he does justice to them.
-And he uses his experience and expertise in eBook writing services to deliver up to his clients’ expectations every single time.
+And he uses his experience and expertise in eBook writing services to deliver up to his client’s expectations every time.